Tuesday 28 May 1940

 Bad weather grounds the Allied Hurricanes at Bardufoss airfield to the north of Narvik, but the skies to the south are clear enough to fly in.
 The Luftwaffe arrives by 04:30.
 The Stukas have free reign over Narvik for a while, forcing the Allied fleet to withdraw, but the Allied fighters eventually arrive.
 There are not enough planes on either side to make a major difference, but the Luftwaffe scores two hits on the command ship Cairo.

 General Dietl mounts a spirited defense of the city, but it is hopeless.
-He is aided by an addition 46 1st Fallschirmjäger Regiment troops dropped during the day.
+He is aided by the addition of 46 1st Fallschirmjäger Regiment troops dropped during the day.
 Dietl and his men are forced out by noontime.
 He and his men head up into the mountains while the Allies occupy Narvik.

 Hitler is concerned about the Narvik situation and following it closely, as he does not want to hand the Allies a propaganda victory in Norway while he is achieving his crowning success in France.
 Dietl thus is determined to do anything necessary to avoid surrendering, including marching his troops across the border to Sweden to be interned if necessary.
 That, however, is not necessary at this point, though the German troops are badly outnumbered and out-gunned.